DSC_0218-006.JPG

 The Golden Circle in Iceland looks quite magical in the Wintertime

-I have written many a travel-blog about the Golden Circle, which is the most popular day tour in Iceland, visited by the majority of our foreign guests.
-I visited the Golden Circle again on a very cold winter day when the days are very short and the temperatures are very low.
-On this particular day, the temperatures dropped down to -18 degrees C. Top photo: Strokkur spouting The massive Gullfoss waterfall was almost frozen solid Fortunately, the weather was still and sunny for the major part of the day, as I showed you in my last travel-blog about the second stop on our visit, the Secret
+I have written many travel blogs about the Golden Circle, the most popular day tour in Iceland, visited by the majority of our foreign guests.
+I revisited the Golden Circle on a freezing winter day when the days are very short and the temperatures are very low.
+On this particular day, the temperatures dropped to -18 degrees C. Top photo: Strokkur spouting The massive Gullfoss waterfall was almost frozen solid Fortunately, the weather was still and sunny for most of the day, as I showed you in my last travel blog about the second stop on our visit, the Secret Lagoon by Flúðir.
+The tour I

 A magical Winter Visit to the Secret Lagoon at Flúðir in South Iceland